-Morning arrival begins at 8:50 AM and morning dismissal begins at 11:20 AM.
+Morning arrival begins at 8:30 AM.

-Afternoon arrival begins at 12:25 PM and afternoon dismissal begins at 2:50 PM.
+Afternoon dismissal begins at 2:30 PM.

 Regular and punctual attendance at school is essential to the child’s continuous intellectual, social and psychological growth.
 New York State Education Law states that absence from school for the following reasons is excusable: personal sickness, death or sickness in the family, impassable roads or weather making travel unsafe, religious observance, quarantine, approved educational trips, required presence in court, attendance at organized clinics, health treatment, and approved cooperative work programs.
 Absence for any other reason is held illegal and must be so marked on the pupil’s official record.
 The school will not prepare, in advance, assignments for students who are absent illegally from school.
 Parents must take full responsibility for their child’s completion of all class work and assignments.

 When a student is absent, his/her parents must call the school office by 9:30 A.M.
 Messages may be left on the answering machine before school.
 The day a child returns to school after an absence a written note of excuse must be handed into the office as required by New York State Law.

 All students are met at the cars and brought into the Main Building through the Main Entrance.
 The children will proceed to their classrooms from the front foyer.
 If you arrive early please turn off your car motor so as to prevent car exhaust from permeating the building.
 When droppingoff or picking-up children, please put your car into the park position.
 Cell phone use is prohibited on the property.
 Please do not pull in front of, or pass any vehicle in line.
 If you arrive late, please park your car and escort your child into the office.